privatemonkey/pxweb-scb-style/docs/sass.md

 We are using a combination of both to accomplish a dynamic stylesheet with less code.

 ### Colors

+Colors are found in `\_base\_colors.scss`.
+Colors are split into palette colors with naming convention `$color-{name}`.
+Functional color should be based on the base palette.

+### Typography

+Fonts and type related are found in  `\_base\_typography.scss`.

+All headers have their own mixin:
+- h1
+- h2
+- h3
+- h4
+- h5

+Regular text:
+- text

+And links:
+- textlink
+- textlink__hover

+The reason for having a separate hover mixin is to allow custom handling for some elements.

 ## Folders

 **Base**